 PhD Final Exam (Dissertation Defense)

-Students should plan to defend their dissertation within 24–30 months (24 months is ideal, 30 months is acceptable) of passing the PhD comprehensive exam.
-Failure to successfully defend the dissertation within 30 months of passing the PhD comprehensive exam or within 5 years of starting the graduate program at the University of Iowa, whichever comes first, will jeopardize the continuation of a student's financial support.
+Students should plan to defend their dissertation within 24–36 months of passing the PhD qualifying procedure.
+Failure to successfully defend the dissertation within 48 months of passing the PhD qualifying procedure or within five years of starting the graduate program at the University of Iowa, whichever comes first, will jeopardize the continuation of a student's financial support.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations on the Graduate College website.